martynafoksinska/Portfolio/README.md

 About me

-👋 Hi, I’m @martynafoksinska.
+👋 Hi, I’m Martyna Foksińska.
 I have a masters degree in applied linguistics - English and German languages.
 I graduated from University of Gdańsk.
 Since 2021 I have started to take interest in software testing.
 My goal is to develop testing knowlage and technical skills.

 Tools

     Jira
+    Slack
+    Postman
+    Visual Studio Code
-    Selenium IDE
+    Selenium WebDriver
     Github
-    Visual Studio Code
     DevTools
-    Slack
     Hybris
     Drupal